Best For

 Cooling | 5% | 10 | Outstanding |

 Overall, the WinkBed is a fantastic mattress for sex and checks nearly all of our boxes.
-It has excellent bounce, edge support, and cooling.
+It has a good level of bounce as well as outstanding edge support, pressure relief, and cooling.

 Pressure Relief Test